Sam Foley: Motherwell

 On 29 January 2021, Foley signed for Motherwell on a contract until the end of the 2020–21 season.
 A back injury meant that he featured just five times for the "Steelmen", feeling that due to the team's form that he "wasn't in a position to knock on the manager's (Graham Alexander) door".
 After spending a long time on the sidelines he admitted to thinking "god I hope I remember how to play this game!"
 He was released by Motherwell at the end of the season.

 Tranmere Rovers

 Foley signed a one-year contract with League Two club Tranmere Rovers on 22 July 2021, with manager Micky Mellon citing his "experience, leg power and he is a great athlete".
 In October, he was described as "an instrumental figure for Rovers" as the team put together a run of form to reach the top six.
 He ended the 2021–22 season with four goals in 45 appearances, though Tranmere missed out on the play-offs on the final day.

 Barrow

-Foley signed a one-year contract with fellow League Two club Barrow on 21 June 2022, with the player joining the club on expiration of his Tranmere contract in July.
+Foley signed a one-year contract with fellow League Two club Barrow on 21 June 2022, with the player joining the club on the expiration of his Tranmere contract in July.
+He featured 44 times throughout the 2022–23 campaign.
+Speaking in October 2023, manager Pete Wild said that Foley "had a real impact for us [as a substitute] and he has given us a real sort of drive".
+He made 48 appearances across the 2023–24 campaign, scoring four goals, but was released in the summer.
+However, on 27 June, the club announced that Foley had agreed a new one-year deal.

+Foley made his one-hundredth Barrow appearance on 28 September 2024, in a 2–0 defeat at Gillingham.
+He made 39 appearances in the 2024–25 season, scoring four goals.
+He won four club awards and signed a new one-year deal as the season drew to a close.

 Style of play

-Foley can operate on the left or centre of midfield, and has good dribbling, passing and ball control skills.
+Foley can operate on the left or centre of midfield and has good dribbling, passing and ball control skills.
 He is an intelligent player with a good work rate, but lacks natural pace.